 What are "timecodes"?

 Timecodes are the specific times that mistakes occur - not all entries have them, but I and others do add them from time to time.
 There's an "add timecode" link on every film's page as part of the edit options, so you can add your own times.
 There are spaces for two timecodes - "before" and "after" times.
-Submitting both isn't essential for mistakes which occur within a few seconds - it's mostly for mistakes a few minutes or more apart.
+Adding both isn't essential for mistakes which occur within a few seconds - it's mostly for mistakes a few minutes or more apart.
 While they might not be perfect, what with different versions, different DVD players, etc., they should all be accurate within a minute or two (with obvious exceptions like the Lord of the Rings films - the extended versions can throw times out by up to half an hour!).
 Incorrect timecodes can be corrected via the edit button.
-Timecodes are only visible to members.

 What are the voting icons for?